adityaprasad2005/ME245-ball_and_beam_control/README.md

 This project focuses on designing a control system for a ball and beam system.
 The system consists of a ball placed on a beam, and a servo motor that can adjust the angle of the beam.
 The control system's objective is to manipulate the ball's position along the beam by adjusting the beam angle.

-**System Assumptions:**

-* The ball remains in contact with the beam at all times.
-* The ball performs pure rolling motion (rolling without slipping).

 **Files:**

 * **Task2.m:** This MATLAB script analyzes the system dynamics.
 It includes the following: